rapidsai/cugraph/docs/cugraph/source/nx_cugraph/how-it-works.md

 NetworkX backends let users experience improved performance and/or additional functionality without changing their NetworkX Python code.
 Examples include backends that provide algorithm acceleration using GPUs, parallel processing, graph database integration, and more.

-While NetworkX is a pure-Python implementation with minimal to no dependencies, backends may be written in other languages and require specialized hardware and/or OS support, additional software dependencies, or even separate services.
-Installation instructions vary based on the backend, and additional information can be found from the individual backend project pages.
+While NetworkX is a pure-Python implementation, backends may be written to use other libraries and even specialized hardware. `nx-cugraph` is a NetworkX backend that uses RAPIDS cuGraph and NVIDIA GPUs to significantly improve NetworkX performance.

 ![nxcg-execution-flow](../_static/nxcg-execution-diagram.jpg)

 ## Enabling nx-cugraph

-It is recommended to use `networkx>=3.4` for optimal compatibility, but `nx-cugraph` will work with `3.0+`.
+It is recommended to use `networkx>=3.4` for optimal zero code change performance, but `nx-cugraph` will also work with `networkx 3.0+`.

 NetworkX will use `nx-cugraph` as the backend if any of the following are used: